hc2116/PhD_project/StepstoneProject/Implementations/Stepping stone detection methods - Summary.md

 L. Zhang, 2006, Iowa state, 53

-The   authors   assumed   time synchronization   between   hosts,   bounded   delay,   chaff   perturbation independent ofthe original flow, and no packet loss
+The   authors   assumed   time synchronization   between   hosts,   bounded   delay,   chaff   perturbation independent of the original flow, and no packet loss

 should include this